qiboteam/qibo/doc/source/getting-started/backends.rst

 if the corresponding packages are installed, following the hierarchy below:

 * :ref:`installing-qibojit`: an efficient simulation backend for CPU, GPU and multi-GPU based on just-in-time (JIT) compiled custom operators.
 Install this package if you need to simulate quantum circuits with large number of qubits or complex quantum algorithms which may benefit from computing parallelism.
-* :ref:`installing-tensorflow`: a pure TensorFlow implementation for quantum simulation which provides access to gradient descent optimization and the possibility to implement classical and quantum architectures together.
-This backend is not optimized for memory and speed, use :ref:`installing-qibojit` instead.
+* `qibotn <https://qibo.science/qibotn/stable/>`_: an interface to Tensor Networks simulation algorithms designed for GPUs and multi-node CPUs.
+This backend makes possible scaling quantum circuit simulation to a larger number of qubits.
 * :ref:`installing-numpy`: a lightweight quantum simulator shipped with the :ref:`installing-qibo` base package.
 Use this simulator if your CPU architecture is not supported by the other backends.
 Please note that the simulation performance is quite poor in comparison to other backends.
+* :ref:`installing-tensorflow`: a pure TensorFlow implementation for quantum simulation which provides access to gradient descent optimization and the possibility to implement classical and quantum architectures together.
+This backend is not optimized for memory and speed, use :ref:`installing-qibojit` instead.
+* :ref:`installing-pytorch`: a pure PyTorch implementation for quantum simulation which provides access to gradient descent optimization and the possibility to implement classical and quantum architectures together.
+This backend is not optimized for memory and speed, use :ref:`installing-qibojit` instead.

 The default backend that is used is the first available from the above list.
 The user can switch to a different using the ``qibo.set_backend`` method